-Good news for Google, it’s shareholders, and those of us who make daily use of the content that it provides, right ?
+Good news for Google, shareholders, and those of us who make daily use of the content that it provides, right ?
 Not according to Pearlstein:

-But now, precisely because of its success, it’s fair to ask if Google should be barred from furthering its dominance through acquisitions or collaborations.
+But now, precisely because of its success, it is fair to ask if Google should be barred from furthering its dominance through acquisitions or collaborations.
 At issue are the recent purchases of YouTube, the leader in online video sharing, and DoubleClick, the leading broker of online advertising; in both instances Google used its gusher of profits to outbid rivals.
 There are also new joint ventures with Clear Channel, the giant radio broadcaster, and EchoStar, the satellite television operator.

 There is no assertion by Pearlstein that Google has obtained any thing approaching monopoly power, and there is no evidence to support it.
 So why is it that Pearstein is advocating the idea of putting controls on how big Google can grow ?
 What is it precisely that Google has done wrong that warrants limiting its growth ?
 And, more importantly, just how does Pearstein aim to fathom the point at which Google, or any company, becomes “too big” ?